LogoLogo

 Test Bed

 Using a "test bed" is an easy way to get started with the SPARK Flex and to verify connections and code.
-For the initial bring-up of the SPARK Flex, a test bed with a single Flex, NEO Vortex, and a is recommended.
+For the initial bring-up of the SPARK Flex, a test bed with a single Flex, NEO Vortex, and a properly wired Power Distribution Hub with a breaker is recommended.

 Wiring the SPARK Flex to the Power Distribution Hub is just like wiring a SPARK MAX.